arjunvallyath234/Cooking_machine_MTech_project/index.md

 ---

 ### 🔬 Experimental Validation
+To verify the hardware design and validate the switching logic, a staged testing approach was implemented:

+1. **Initial Logic Validation:** During the breadboard prototyping phase, an **Arduino UNO** was used to generate the commutation signals.
+This allowed for rapid verification of the switching cycle and Hall sensor feedback logic without the complexity of configuring the dsPIC's peripheral registers.
-To verify the design, the MOSFET driver circuit was tested independently before integration with the motor.
-The following images demonstrate the experimental setup and the final successful control of the BLDC motor.
+2. **Driver Testing:** The MOSFET driver circuit (IR2110) was tested independently to ensure the 3.3V-to-12V level shifting was stable and that the gate signals were clean.
+3. **Final Implementation:** Once the switching logic and power stages were validated, the control was migrated to the **dsPIC33FJ32MC202** for the final PCB implementation to take advantage of its high-speed PWM and DSP capabilities.

 ![MOSFET Driver Testing](media/ir2110_hardware.jpg)

 ![BLDC Control Experiment](media/sec2_hardware.png)